Garden Animal Pest Control

 and animal kingdom.
 Some good examples are birds that eat insects and grubs.

-Bird, Deer, and Rabbit Pest Netting - Why let
+Bird, Deer, and Rabbit Pest Netting - Don't

-the critters eat eat the fruits of your hard earned efforts?
+let animal pests eat eat the fruits of your hard earned labor.

 Are Deer, Bunnies or birds feasting on your plants?